simbujayan/adf-apr-21/README.md

 1. Connect activity with dataset and add new Field in the activity - Child items
 1. Publish and Run pipeline
 1. Inspect the output JSON
-1. Add a foreach activity
+1. Add a foreach activity named - For Each Table
 1. In Setting\Items Add dynamic content and put below expression:
 ```
 @activity('Get Metadata1').output.childitems